Skip to content

 When creating or editing a Domain, specifying the Server Name as %h will use the hostname of the server.
 The hostname differs for each member of a cluster.

 Fill out the form and specify the Machine account password (record it to reuse it again later) and the credentials of an AD admin account who is able to join a machine to the Domain.
-Click Save and you should be able to see the Machine account created in the Active Directory Domain.
+Click Save and check the Machine account was created in the Active Directory Domain.

 For each remaining server in the cluster: